varun-raj/JSONTranslator/README.md

 # JSON Translator
-This project is mainly to help developers translate their JSON files which is commonly issed for localization.
+This project is mainly to help developers translate their JSON files which is commonly used for localization.
 It also support any level of nested JSON files.

 ### How to use.
 __Step 1__
-Setup Google Transalte API and create service keys for your project.
+Setup Google Translate API and create service keys for your project.
 Refer [https://cloud.google.com/translate/docs/reference/libraries](https://cloud.google.com/translate/docs/reference/libraries)

+Ensure to enable the "Translate" API in the API tab of GCP.

 __Step 2__
 Install the libraries

 ```
 bundle install
 ```